 We’ll also be out in the garden in the next few weeks, ensuring that everything is ready for Winter.
 Having destroyed our back garden with diggers and rubble, we’re looking to do the reconstructive work now and then allow it to settle and bed in before Spring.
 It’s been one of the hardest things about our extension; our beautiful bi-folds look out on an apocalypse site!
 With a toddler who loves to be outside and a dog who permanently wants to escape, we want to create a simple, safe space that we can all enjoy.
 For us that means replacing the rickety fencing, landscaping the lumps and bumps (and rocks) out and removing some of the (now overgrown) bushes to let in plenty of sunlight.
 With no curtains in our new living space, it’s important for us to retain as much privacy as possible at the same time.
 Sounds like an impossible task, doesn’t it?

 Summer for me is all about survival when it comes to hair and beauty.
 My hair gets thrown up into the obligatory mum-bun (with a ponytail every now and then for good measure!) and make-up’s relegated to the bottom of the drawer, replaced by an illuminating moisturiser and a shedload of suncream.
 Bored of doing the same thing with my hair, I’m hoping for a refresh and have been following this year’s Autumn/Winter trends (#AWBeautyTrends for anyone similarly minded) in the hope of locating some much needed inspiration.
-According to Ellisons, this season’s big hair trends include the side-parting; ideal for someone like me who suffers pesky greys through my centre parting.
-Thankfully the up-do is still in so whilst I’m hoping to chop some length off with a much-needed relax at the hairdressers, I’ll still be keeping the mum-bun-ability!
+According to Ellisons (the UK’s leading hair and beauty wholesaler), this season’s big hair trends include the side-parting; ideal for someone like me who suffers pesky greys through my centre parting.
+Thankfully the up-do is still in so I’ll be following their lead and entrusting my messy mop with the professionals.
+I’m hoping to chop some length off with a much-needed relax at the hairdressers, I’ll still be keeping the mum-bun-ability!

 I think it’s safe to say that I’m unlikely to start becoming a beauty guru this Autumn.
 Make-up beyond the realms of bronzer and mascara has never been a big thing for me, but every now and then I do like to have a focus on my nails.
 It’s something I’ve neglected since becoming a mum and I miss the time spent forced to relax whilst someone pampers my hands and chats at me.
 As someone who bit their nails for years, I find it helps to have polish on them, even if I do end up picking at it from time to time.
 This season it’s all about the mixed neutrals, which appeals to me in an understated (but still a little quirky) way.
 With gold a major player on the metallics front, I’ll be mixing and matching the soft pink from my wedding with a subtle glitter gold to give a hint of glamour on these dull days.